iKala/gorm-cli/README.md

 $ db:create_migration create_user
 Migration created. ./migration/20221120125320_create_user.go

-# The empty migration will be created at the migration folder you configured.
+# The empty migration will be created in the migration folder you configured.
 ```

 Since we're building migrations on top of gorm, you should check the gorm's doc to know what you need.
 [Toturials - Migration](https://gorm.io/docs/migration.html)